 New Clear Free Solutions sought an outside opinion to critique their plan from UNBSJ Professor of Economics, Dr. Rob Moir.
-“The concept of reinvesting in environmentally-friendlier energy production and energy efficiency to create a compound interest effect is founded economic theory,” responded Dr. Moir.
-“As such this policy should be considered by all provinces and not only New Brunswick.”
+“The concept of reinvesting to create compound interest is well founded economic theory.” responded Dr. Moir “As such this policy should be seriously considered by all provinces and not only New Brunswick.”

 For more information, contact: Chris Rouse 506-650-0007 firstname.lastname@example.org

 Recently there was a lot of press regarding a whistleblower letter from within the CNSC that pointed out 5 cases in which important safety information was withheld by CNSC Staff from the Commission Members about reactors in Ontario.

 Today July 28 2016 I wrote to the Minister of Natural Resources, Hon Jim Carr, to explain that very similar incidents are occurring with regards to withheld information by the CNSC staff from the commission members about Point Lepreau.